Fiserv/tenants-doc/how-to-use-gated-content.md

 ![public_access](./images/GC_public_access.png)

 If the file has "access: private" and "groups: [no groups specified]" meaning, only users who have signed in Developer Studio are permitted to view it.

-![private_access](./images/GC_private_access.png)

 If the file has "access: private" and "groups: [ABC_BANK]" meaning, only users who have signed in Developer Studio and also belong to the group "ABC_BANK" are permitted to view it.
 Multiple groups can also be defined here like  "groups: [ABC_BANK, XYZ_BANK]"

+![private_access](./images/GC_private_access.png)

+Also the users can view and download these entitled files when they create a workspace for the product.

 ![private_entitled_access](./images/GC_private_entitled_access.png)